hkershaw-brown/dart-tut-temp/README.md

 **Note, these instructions are for when the dart website has been switched to gh-pages**

-The dart webiste is hosted on the `gh-pages` branch on  https://github.com/NCAR/DART.git
+The dart website is hosted on the `gh-pages` branch on  https://github.com/NCAR/DART.git

 You can clone the single branch gh-pages into a DART-gh-pages directory with: